nicksstapleton/blog/_posts/2024-10-21-logos-discounts.md

 This is the glory of Logos libraries.
 If there are specific resources you want, check on the resource page to see if they’re included in any Logos base packages.
 This is the best way to get your resource, sometimes cheaper than its list price on its own _and_ get more resources thrown in for cheap (or free)!

 Speaking of resources, if you are looking for recommendations, I have written about the six most important categories to prioritize and suggest 50+ resources to build out your Logos library [here](https://www.nickstapleton.me/logos-resources/).

-## 5. Subscription Pricing

-Beyond getting an extra month free via [my partner offer](https://logos.sjv.io/stapleton), you can get more free months by paying upfront.
-If you pay annually, you will get two months free on your Logos subscription.
-If you pay two years upfront, you get FIVE months free on your Logos subscription.

 ## 6. Grab the Free Book of the Month